linode/apl-docs/docs/get-started/labs/build-images.md

 When the build is ready you can see the image in Harbor:

-1. Open Harbor
+1. Open Harbor.

 2. Click on the project of your team.
-Here you will see all the registries of the team, including the registry of the new build image
+Here you will see all the registries of the team, including the registry of the new build image.

 ![build status](../../img/build-status-3.png)